-- 3.44 The General Manager must ensure that the agenda for an Extraordinary meeting of the Council deals only with the matters stated in the notice of the meeting. - 3.45 Despite Clause 3.44, business may be considered at an Extraordinary meeting of the Council, even though due notice of the business has not been given, if:- - (a) a motion is passed to have the business considered at the meeting, and - (b) the business to be considered is ruled by the Chairperson to be of great urgency on the grounds that it requires a decision by Council before the next scheduled Ordinary meeting of the Council. - 3.46 A motion moved under Clause 3.45(a) can be moved without notice but only after the business notified in the agenda for the Extraordinary meeting has been dealt with. - 3.47 Despite Clauses 10.20-10.30, only the mover of a motion moved under Clause 3.45(a) can speak to the motion before it is put. - 3.48 A motion of dissent cannot be moved against a ruling of the Chairperson under Clause 3.45(b) on whether a matter is of great urgency.
+- Despite Clause 3.30, business may be considered at an Extraordinary meeting of the Council, even though due notice of the business has not been given, if:- - (a) a motion is passed to have the business considered at the meeting, and - (b) the business to be considered is ruled by the Chairperson to be of great urgency on the grounds that it requires a decision by Council before the next scheduled Ordinary meeting of the Council. - 3.32 A motion moved under Clause 3.31(a) can be moved without notice but only after the business notified in the agenda for the Extraordinary meeting has been dealt with. - 3.33 Despite Clauses 10.20-10.30, only the mover of a motion moved under Clause 3.31(a) can speak to the motion before it is put. - A motion of dissent cannot be moved against a ruling of the Chairperson under Clause 3.31(b) on whether a matter is of great urgency.